Credit Ratings and Credit Risk: Is One Measure Enough?

 AFA 2013 San Diego Meetings Paper

-This paper investigates the information in corporate credit ratings from a positive and normative perspective.
+This paper investigates the information in corporate credit ratings.
 If ratings are to be informative indicators of credit risk they must reflect what a risk-averse investor cares about: both raw default probability and systematic risk.
-We find that ratings are inaccurate measures of raw default probability - they are dominated as predictors of failure by a simple model based on publicly available financial information.
-However, ratings do contain relevant information since they are related to a measure of exposure to common (and undiversifiable) variation in default probability, exposure that is related to CDS risk premia.
+We find that ratings are relatively inaccurate measures of raw default probability - they are dominated as predictors of failure by a simple model based on publicly available financial information.
+However, ratings do contain relevant information since they are related to a measure of exposure to common (and undiversifiable) variation in default probability ('failure beta').
+Systematic risk is shown to be related to joint default probabilities in the context of the Merton (1974) model.
+Empirically, it is related to CDS spreads and risk premia.
 Given the multidimensional nature of credit risk, it is not possible for one measure to capture all the relevant information.
-In consequence, ratings may be prone to misinterpretation.

 Keywords: credit rating, credit risk, default probability, forecast accuracy, systematic default risk